Bodigrim/tasty-bench/README.md

 ## Comparison against baseline

-One can compare benchmark results against an earlier baseline in an automatic way.
+One can compare benchmark results against an earlier run in an automatic way.

+When using this feature, it's especially important to compile benchmarks with `ghc-options: `[`-fproc-alignment`](https://downloads.haskell.org/ghc/latest/docs/users_guide/debugging.html#ghc-flag--fproc-alignment)`=64`, otherwise results could be skewed by intermittent changes in cache-line alignment.

-To use this feature, first run `tasty-bench` with `--csv FILE` key to dump results to `FILE` in CSV format
+Firstly, run `tasty-bench` with `--csv FILE` key to dump results to `FILE` in CSV format
 (it could be a good idea to set smaller `--stdev`, if possible):